 - Send out an email blast or newsletter - Clear out bouncing email and add new addresses you’ve recently gathered.
 Have fresh email signup sheets ready to go for new customers.
 Send a promotional email, a coupon, or a newsletter.
 Shoppers like to be informed about special events and everyone loves a bargain.

-- Pitch to local media - There are a lot of local news outlets hungry for content.
+- Pitch to local media - There are a lot of online and traditional news reporters hungry for content.
 Write a press release about Small Business Saturday and offer to be a resource.
 Be sure to include stats about the day and how important it is for the local and national economy.

 - Give back - Foster a good reputation with the community you serve.
 Check out local charities and explore ways you can help them reach their goals.
 For example, if there is a charity or other non-profit entity in need of items for the homeless or another at-risk population, you might set up a collection bin or a money donation jar.
 Create an ongoing mutually beneficial partnership that extends beyond Small Business Saturday.